 So, naturally, it’s a little more expensive – but if you’re planning on travelling multiple times over the next 12 months, you could actually save money.

-Annual medical travel insurance is potentially a money and time-saver.
-You won’t have to deal with the process of searching for quotes, and buying a policy, for each individual trip.
+It can also help to save time, as you won’t have to deal with the process of searching for quotes, and buying a policy, for each individual trip.